enz/pentobi/INSTALL.md

 ```
 After installation, the system-wide databases should be updated to
 make Pentobi appear in the desktop menu and register it as handler for
 Blokus files (*.blksgf).
-On Debian-based distributions with install
+On Ubuntu with install prefix `/usr/local`,
-prefix `/usr/local`, this can be done by running
+this can be done by running
 ```
 sudo update-mime-database /usr/local/share/mime
 sudo update-desktop-database /usr/local/share/applications
 ```
+Depending on your distribution and desktop environment, it might be
+necessary to run more commands.